A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: Conclusion

 \section{Conclusion}

-In this paper, we develop a new test on overidentifying restrictions for linear IV models with high-dimensional covariates and/or IVs.
-This test is robust to heteroskedasticity.
-We show that under sparsity, our PM test has better theoretical power than the existing $\chi^2$-type tests while having the size under control, even when $p>n$.
-The higher power stems from the utilization of a sparse model structure.
-This substantially improves the empirical power against many locally invalid instruments.
-The procedure can be used to test any overidentifying restrictions of a subset.
-As high-dimensional data become more common in observational studies, the PM test should have many applications in detecting instrument misspecifications.
-From a technical perspective, this paper extends the inference of maximum and $L_2$ norms, allowing for heteroskedasticity, and shows applicability to triangular systems such as the linear IV regression model.
-We would like to pursue the theoretical discussion of many locally invalid IVs in the future.
+In this paper, we develop a new test on overidentifying restriction for linear IV models with high-dimensional covariates and/or IVs.
+This test {allows for $p>n$ and $p_x\to\infty$}, and is robust to heteroskedasticity.
+We show that, by utilizing a sparse model structure, our PM test has better power than the $\chi^2$-type tests even when {$p<n$ and $p\to\infty$, under which all tests under discussion are feasible.} As high-dimensional data become more common in observational studies, the PM test should have many applications in detecting instrument misspecifications.
+From a technical perspective, this paper extends the inference of maximum and $L_2$ norms to heteroskedastic errors, and shows its applicability to triangular systems such as the linear IV regression model.